UnderLogic/toml-serialization/Documentation~/src/serialization-rules/dictionary-fields.md

 ## Overview

-A dictionary field is a field that is an `IDictionary<string, TValue>`, where `TValue` is a supported type.
+A dictionary field is a field that is a `Dictionary<string, TValue>`, where `TValue` is a supported type.
-`TValue` can be a scalar, object, array or dictionary type.
+`TValue` can be a scalar, object, array, list, or dictionary type.

-Custom objects that implement `IDictionary<string, TValue>` are also supported.

 ## Mapping